dounan/chat-pc-site/docs/macos/getting-started/index.md

 You can interact and prompt the ChatPC AI assistant in different ways.

 1. Chat through the built in [chat UI](#using-the-chat-ui).
 The AI model can be selected when starting a new conversation.
-The following models are supported:

-    1. `gpt-3.5-turbo` - uses 1 credit per token

-    1. `gpt-3.5-turbo-16k` - uses 2 credits per token

-    1. `gpt-4` - uses 20 credits per token.
-This model will give the best results, especially for more complex tasks.

-    1. For more information on these models, see the [OpenAI documentation](https://platform.openai.com/docs/models/overview).

 1. Prompt it as part of a Shortcut.

     ![prompt via Shortcuts](/images/macos-getting-started/prompt-via-shortcuts.png)

 1. Prompt it as part of an AppleScript.
-The model parameter is optional and defaults to `gpt-3.5-turbo`.
+The model parameter is optional and defaults to the model set in the built in chat UI.

 ```
 tell application "ChatPC"
 	log (prompt with message "write me a short poem")
-	log (prompt "gpt-4" with message "write me a better poem")
+	log (prompt "gpt-4" with message "write me a short poem")
 end tell
 ```